hank-ai/darknet/README_PGO.md

 darknet_05_process_videos_multithreaded LegoGears DSCN*.MOV
 ```

-This should create some `.gcda` and `.gcno` files in the `~/src/darknet/build/src-lib/CMakeFiles/darknetobjlib.dir/` subdirectory.
+This should create some `.gcda` files in the `~/src/darknet/build/src-lib/CMakeFiles/darknetobjlib.dir/` subdirectory.

 You must then rebuild Darknet to _use_ the profile data generated with the previous command: